Nitlix/Lixbase/README.md

 * [Nitlix](https://github.com/nitlix) - The creator of this project

 ## Quick showcase
+Our Showcase Script:
 [![Showcase Script](https://i.imgur.com/w1yBrgr.png)]

+The output JSON, stored away or used.
 [![Showcase JSON](https://i.imgur.com/5u5DJRs.png)]

 ## This library is still being developed.
 It may have some bugs!